 EUROPEAN PERSPECTIVE ON EIDS

-This This industry report is the continuation of our 2019 briefing on eIDs in the Nordic countries.
+This industry report is the continuation of our 2019 briefing on eIDs in the Nordic countries.
 Then, we analysed the development of federated eIDs such as BankIDs, explained why the Nordic countries are leaders in this area, and discussed possible future scenarios.
 Now, we are going to turn our attention to the rest of Europe, analysing the extent to which other countries have caught up, how various approaches differ, or borrow, from those found in northern Europe, and what developments we might see in the future.

 EID SOLUTIONS ON THE RISE ACROSS EUROPE